iotaledger/wasp/tools/snap-cli/readme.md

 ## Benchmarks

-The benchmarks were obtained by using `snapshot` tool on randomly generated state data (max key len 64 byte, max value 128 bytes): one with ~1 mil of key/value pairs, another with 10 mil of key/value pairs.
+The benchmarks were obtained by using `snap-cli` tool on randomly generated state data (max key len 64 byte, max value 128 bytes): one with ~1 mil of key/value pairs, another with 10 mil of key/value pairs.
 On the laptop 4 core, 2.6 GHz with 32 MB RAM and SDD HD.